 Physical therapists also work with children under 18 years old, from newborns to teenagers.
 Children’s cases include muscle or bone problems from sports-related injuries, spine, nerve, brain, or genetic disorders.
 Physiotherapy for children has many benefits for both the child’s physical and mental health.

-Physical therapy helps children develop gross motor and functional mobility skills independently.
+Physical therapists, such as Pursue PT in Hoboken, NJ, help children develop gross motor and functional mobility skills independently.
 As a child develops these skills, they gain more independence and self-esteem.
 It’s a safe way to build and strengthen muscles while also addressing muscle imbalances and weakness, especially for kids with special needs.

 When To See A Physical Therapist?